-Police: Teen Girl Dies After Falling From Fifth-Floor Fire Escape
+Police: Teen Girl Dies After Falling From Fifth-Floor Lower Manhattan Fire Escape

 “My apartment had fire escapes.
 I was on the third floor.
 I never went out there.
 I would never go out there.
 Poor thing,” Spitzer said.

 Police said the victim is from the neighborhood.
+CBS2 reached out to the girl’s family, but has not heard back.